16 states back Alabama's challenge to Census privacy tool

 A federal judge on Monday allowed the 16 states to file a brief in a support of a lawsuit brought by Alabama last month.
 The suit seeks to stop the Census Bureau from applying the method known as “differential privacy" to the numbers that will be used for redrawing congressional and legislative seats later this year.

 The states supporting Alabama's challenge are Alaska, Arkansas, Florida, Kentucky, Louisiana, Maine, Mississippi, Montana, Nebraska, New Mexico, Ohio, Oklahoma, South Carolina, Texas, Utah and West Virginia.
-Maine and New Mexico have Democratic attorney generals, while all the other states have Republican ones.
+Maine and New Mexico have Democratic attorneys general, while all the other states have Republican ones.

 A three-judge panel in federal court in Alabama is hearing the case, which could go directly to the Supreme Court if appealed.